DIVORCE LAWYERS INDIANAPOLIS AND MARION COUNTY

 - Retainers and Payment Structure – Attorneys may require retainers upfront, which can affect the total cost of the divorce.
 The payment structure may also include hourly billing or flat fees for certain services.

-HOW LONG WILL MY DIVORCE TAKE?
+HOW LONG WILL MY UNCONTESTED DIVORCE TAKE?

 Divorce is a painful process fraught with emotions.
 Most people want the divorce process over with as fast as possible, so they can move on and start fresh.
 However, spouses should keep in mind that many states, Indiana included, require a waiting period wherein a divorce cannot be finalized until 60 days from the original date of filing for the divorce.